runekn/rkn_configio/README.md

 The 'EnergyCells' group is left untouched because it contains more than one item.
 Note that 'Flatten one-item group' is recursive, meaning that if the group ARG also contained just one item after applying it, it too would be ungrouped.

+### How does 'Custom Auto-generated Preset' work?

+You know those default loadout presets called "High Preset", "Medium Preset", etc?
+Have you ever wanted something like that, but with more freedom to define exactly how it chooses each loadout module?
+For example "High Preset, but only Argon modules".
+That's what this feature seeks to accomplish.

+Lets go through each type of setting in the auto-preset editor.

+The entire left side allows you to setup rules for how it will match modules.
+Use the dropdowns for each module type to add a rule.
+You can add multiple rules, and order them by priority.
+Rules will be evaluated from the top, and will continue to the next if that rule did not find any match.
+There are currently only two types of rules, "Match exact" and "Match by race and value".
+Match exact is self-explanatory and just looks for the exact module you have selected.
+The module options only show those that are known to your character.
+Match by race and value is more automatic, and allows you to specify the race of the module, aswell as the general price of the module.
+The selection based on value is very simple right now, as it just sorts the modules by price and picks either the highest, lowest, or median.

+The software selection only allows for choosing exact software.

+The sliders for crew, drones, deployables, and flares are percentage based.
+So if you set Service crew to 70% and Marines to 10%, select the preset for a ship with crew capacity of 130, then it will choose 91 service crew and 13 marine.
+The total value of each slider section cannot go above 100%, for obvious reasons.

+If you ever want to edit an auto-preset, you can select one in the loader and click "Edit Selected in Editor".
+And just like with vanilla saving, you can overwrite as long as the name is the same.

+*NOTE: The editor does not currently have any options for missiles.*

 ## Requirements

 * SirNuke's Mod Support API [[Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274) | [Nexus](https://www.nexusmods.com/x4foundations/mods/503)]